globalbraininstitute/onet/speakers/vveitas.markdown

 ---

-## Bootstrapping a GBI Open Value Network
+## Bootstrapping the GBI Open Value Network

 ## Questions and comments